Azmechatech/pms/docs/release-notes/13-0-0/README.md

 We have released [OpenProject 13.0.0](https://community.openproject.org/versions/1656).

 This version comes with a large number of new features, collaboration enhancements, and bug fixes.
 Among the highly anticipated project management features is the introduction of Baseline comparison.
 Nextcloud project folders will come with automatically managed permissions and the ability to set up project templates with a pre-defined folder structure and file templates linked to work packages.
-Subscribe to your OpenProject calendar, and generate work plans via the new PDF export.
+Subscribe to your Project Management System Calendar, and generate work plans via the new PDF export.

 Finally, as part of our commitment to the Community, we are pleased to announce that multi-select custom fields are now accessible in the free-of-charge Community version.